WeaverStever/BlogSpot-Metadata-Template/README.md

 <h3>Customizations:</h3>

+The Template works as is, however you should provide your own images.

 <b>There are two locations in the Template for the two images required required by Google's (SDTT).</b>
 ```
 <!--  Schema Mods:Provide your image urls and sizes here -->